King of the Rocket Men: Theatrical

 King of the Rocket Mens official release date was June 8, 1949, although this was actually the date the sixth chapter was made available to film exchanges.

 A 65-minute feature film version, created by editing the serial footage together, was released on July 25, 1951; it was one of 14 feature films Republic made from their serials.
 The title was changed to Lost Planet Airmen after using the working titles The Lost Planet and Lost Planetmen.
 The ending was changed for the feature version.
 Instead of New York City being reduced to rubble by a deluge, as in the serial, those events are dismissed as just the "dream of a mad man" and did not really happen.
 (A similar change was made in the feature version of Drums of Fu Manchu.)King of the Rocket Men was re-released on July 16, 1956 between the similar re-releases of Adventures of Frank and Jesse James and Federal Operator 99.
 The last original Republic serial release was King of the Carnival in 1955.

 Critical reception

 Film historian William C. Cline describes this serial as "one of Republic's last cliff-hangers with any originality to it".
 He singles out Clarke's performance, noting she is "a refreshing note in an otherwise routine proceeding".

-In Popular Culture
+In popular culture

 Two chapters were referenced in the movie Misery (1990).
-The character Annie Wilkes describes how the cliffhanger at the end of one chapter of "Rocket Man", as she called it, was not properly resolved in the next chapter.
+The character Annie Wilkes describes how the cliffhanger at the end of one chapter of Rocket Man, as she called it, was not properly resolved in the next chapter.